picsolab/gun-narrative-tweets/README.md

 ## Publication
 If you make use of these data sets and code, please cite:

-Lin, Y.-R., Chung, W.-T. (2020). #The Dynamics of Twitter Users' Gun Narratives Across Major Mass Shooting Events (In Press)
+Lin, Y.-R., Chung, W.-T. (In Press).
+The Dynamics of Twitter Users' Gun Narratives Across Major Mass Shooting Events, Humanities & Social Sciences Communications